Back to DWU AI Articles

 Total Debt Comparison

 Debt/EBITDA ratios indicate financial leverage.
-American Airlines carries debt/EBITDA approaching 3.5x, above investment-grade comfort (typically 2.5x-3.0x).
+American Airlines carries debt/EBITDA approaching 3.5x, above investment-grade comfort (often 2.5x-3.0x).
 Delta targets debt/EBITDA below 2.5x, consistent with investment-grade positioning.
 Southwest carries debt/EBITDA below 2.0x, the lowest leverage among majors.

 Interest Coverage